 Formed in 1879, the UMS Choral Union is known for its definitive performances of large-scale works for chorus and orchestra and has performed with many of the world’s distinguished orchestras and conductors.
 Primarily comprising non-music students and Ann Arbor community members, the 175-voice Choral Union performs an annual concert of Handel’s Messiah in Hill Auditorium with the Ann Arbor Symphony as well as other concerts that vary from year to year.

-MFA Thesis Performances: Second year graduate students produce performances at the culmination of their degree, often casting students from the department.
+Second or third year graduate students produce performances at the culmination of their degree, often casting students from the department.